1. How long will the eye exam take?

 5. How do I know if my child needs an eye exam?

-All children should have their 1st comprehensive eye exam before starting kindergarten.
+All children should have their first comprehensive eye exam before starting kindergarten.
 Often, undiagnosed eye conditions can lead to poor reading abilities or poor hand-eye coordination and depth perception in sports and extra-curricular activities.
 Complaints such as headaches, blurry vision, squinting, or avoidance of visual activities could all be red flags of a potential problem with your child's vision.
 An eye exam at a younger age is warranted if you have specific concerns about your child's eyes or there is a family history of an eye problem at a young age.

 6. How young of a child will Dr. McCulley see?